mothur/mothur.github.io/_wiki/unique.seqs.md

 you can use that matrix with the newly generated amazon.name file with the [names option](/wiki/cluster#name) for the cluster command.

-### name option

-If you align your unique sequences, filter and screen them, you might be removing bases from the sequences that accounted for differences between the sequences.
-You can then rerun your sequences through **unique.seqs** by providing a [name file](/wiki/name_file) for the name option:

-    mothur > unique.seqs(fasta=amazon.unique.filter.fasta, name=amazon.names)

-When redundant sequences are found, the list of names corresponding to the sequence names will be merged.

 ### count

-The [ count](/wiki/Count_File) file is similar to the name file in that it is used to represent the number of duplicate sequences for a given representative sequence.
+The [ count](/wiki/Count_File) file is used to represent the number of duplicate sequences for a given representative sequence.
 It can also contain group information.

     mothur > unique.seqs(fasta=amazon.unique.filter.fasta, count=amazon.count_table)